proxmox/proxmox-backup/docs/user-management.rst

   :align: right
   :alt: Add a new user

-There is not server setup required, simply install a TOTP app on your smartphone (for example, `FreeOTP <https://freeotp.github.io/>`_) and use the Proxmox Backup Server web-interface to add a TOTP factor.
+There is no server setup required.
+Simply install a TOTP app on your smartphone (for example, `FreeOTP <https://freeotp.github.io/>`_) and use the Proxmox Backup Server web-interface to add a TOTP factor.